waynodiablo/Oystercard/bookmark_manager/08_viewing_links.md

 [Back to the Challenge Map](00_challenge_map.md)

-You should now have a reasonable understanding of some key database concepts such as how to set up a database, creating tables, manipulating table data via SQL &amp; DataMapper and the unifying concept of CRUD.
-Databases are one option for persisting data within an application.
-Let's see how we can use this sort of persistence to help build our bookmark manager.

-From [Challenge 1](01_creating_user_stories.md) we have a mockup and a few user stories.
-The BDD cycle suggests we should always start with a feature test.
+You should now have a understand the following key database concepts:

+- how to set up a database;
+- creating tables;
+- manipulating table data via SQL &amp; an ORM (DataMapper), and
+- the unifying concept of CRUD.

+Now, it's time to play with those skills and construct a full-stack web application.

-In this challenge you will be creating a feature test for the user story of a link being displayed, e.g.
+We have [a mockup and some user stories](01_creating_user_stories.md).
+Since you are a conscientious, Behaviour-Driven Developer, you will create a feature test for the first user story:

 ```
 As a time-pressed user
 So that I can quickly go to web sites I regularly visit
 I would like to see a list of links on the homepage
 ```

-In the feature test we will use some DataMapper syntax to ensure that at least one bookmark (or link) is already persisted and available for display.

 ## Learning Objectives covered